The Beauty in Embracing Yourself

 Award-nominated recording artist Lachi has collaborated with some of the biggest names in the industry with millions of streams on her music.
 But with all her many amazing musical accomplishments, it wasn’t until a few years ago that she fully embraced herself as a legally blind artist who identifies with the disability community as closely as she does with music.

 Lachi is an award-nominated recording artist, voice actress, author, and record producer who has released songs with SONY, Universal, and Warner Music, collaborating with some of the biggest names in the industry.
 With millions of streams and a social media community of more than 120,000 followers, she has earned a loyal fanbase.
-Her music has debuted on national charts and has been broadcast on TV and radio, including Oprah Radio, and in film, and she has been recognized by top media outlets, including NPR, HuffPost, and the New York Times.
+Her music has debuted on national charts, and has been mentioned in Essence, Forbes, and the New York Times.
+She recently hosted a brand new PBS Special “American Masters Renegades” which highlights the cultural contributions of unsung disabled heroes.
+Lachi has also started a coalition for recording artists and music professionals with disabilities called RAMPD.org.
 But with all her accomplishments, it wasn’t until a few years ago that Lachi fully embraced the person that she is: a legally blind artist who identifies herself with the disability community as closely as she does with music.

 Lachi was born with coloboma, a disease that caused her retinas to not fully develop in the womb.
 She describes her vision as “a big hole” in the middle of her line of sight.
 The daughter of Nigerian immigrants, she and her seven siblings moved frequently throughout their childhood, from upstate New York to West Philadelphia, North Carolina, and other states in the U.S.

 Vision loss doesn’t have to be the worst thing to happen to you.
 It’s just who you are.
 You’re going to be able to live your life to the fullest regardless.